 Coming up with any extra money might seem impossible if you’re already struggling to pay for basic expenses and creditors are breathing down your neck.
 Luckily, assistance may be available if you believe bankruptcy is the right choice for you.

-Let’s look at the fees you may be responsible for and a few ways you might be able to pay for them.
+Let’s look at the two common types of bankruptcy, the fees you may be responsible for and a few ways you might be able to pay for them.

 For both Chapter 7 and Chapter 13 bankruptcy, you’ll be responsible for paying fees just to have the bankruptcy court hear your case.
 These can include …

 - Filing fee: The cost to file for Chapter 7 is $335, and $310 for Chapter 13.